jiyeonmolloy/jiyeonmolloy.github.io/content/posts/2025/giving-your-first-conference-talk.md

 Check LinkedIn regularly to avoid missing important updates.

 ***📸 Photo tip:***
 Make sure your profile picture is high resolution.
 My low resolution photo could have caused a bit of confusion when a different image had to be used on the event day when viewing the order of sessions.
+To avoid future problems, I went to  [DustMoth Stography](https://dustmothstg.com/) after the conference to take proper profile photos.
+I highly recommend [DustMoth Stography](https://dustmothstg.com/photo/?idx=245) for professional profile photos.
+Their services are amazing and the team is super friendly 💕!

 ### 😬 On the day